 After two weeks, the materials are turned with a shovel and packed into pit B. This turning provides air for the compost so that the bacteria continue to work on the decaying materials.
 Pit A is filled with fresh materials.
 After another two weeks, pit B is turned Into C and A turned into

 B. This process continues until the last pit is reached.
-Compost prepared in this manner can be applied directly to the soil but planting cannot be done; otherwise, the maybe burnt.
+Compost prepared in this manner can be applied directly to the soil but planting operation cannot be done; otherwise, the maybe burnt.

-using Bush Fallowing to replenish the soil
+using Bush Fallowing to improve organic manure of the soil

 : Bush fallowing is the practice in which farmlands are left to lie fallow after one or two years of cultivation.
 The purpose of this is to allow nutrients to revert to the soil.
 When a piece of land is placed on continuous cropping, year after year, the nutrients are completely used up from the soil without replacement.

 Fallowing as a method of replenishing soil nutrients

 (i) When land is allowed to fallow, plant food has time to form in the soil as a result of humus accumulation.

 (iv) Land becomes relatively cheap to replenish with lost nutrients as farmers may not need fertilizers.